ctrueden/ctrueden.github.io/_pages/deus/SessionMon16.md

 -----

 Suddenly, Brice's foreboding crystallizes.
 He remembers what happened that he was dreading.
-Brice says, "Fuck!  ((NPCMordred|Mordred)). . . ."
+Brice says, "Fuck!
+[Mordred](NPCMordred). . . ."
 A man steps out of a portal on the edge of the clearing.
 He is wearing dark, heavy armor, and is holding a gigantic broadsword which glows with dark energy.
 He is beautiful, with long, dark, curly hair, yet incredibly menacing and terrifying.
 He gestures, and hundreds if not thousands of portals open all around the clearing.

 Strange, twisted figures step out of the portals.
 Orcs, goblins, drow, all the creatures of nightmare crawl, ooze, and flow from the darkened gates.
 Especially astute observers notice the remnants of humanity (or gnomishness, or dwarvenness, etc.) in these creatures of darkness.